-The electricity contracts with Green Certificates at the Italian sites were renewed in 2015, confirming the commitment to use energy generated by renewable sources.
+The electricity contracts with Green Certificates at the Italian sites were renewed in 2016 for a further three years, confirming the commitment to use energy generated by renewable sources.

-The Photographic Division’s sites in Cassola and Feltre in Italy and the Broadcast Division’s site in Costa Rica had their ISO 14001 status confirmed in 2015 showing that these operations have designed and implemented effective environmental management systems.
+The Photographic Division’s sites in Cassola and Feltre in Italy had their ISO 14001 status confirmed in 2016 whilst the Broadcast Division’s site in Costa Rica had its ISO 14000 status confirmed in 2016 showing that these operations have designed and implemented effective environmental management systems.

 The Group’s electricity, gas and water usage per £million of Group revenue over the last five years is set out below.

 * The figures for 2015 have been re-stated following receipt of final invoices for consumption during 2015 that were not available at the time of publication of the 2015 Annual Report.

 Our electricity, gas and water usage based on usage per £million of Group revenue

 Employees in Italy participated in an environmental awareness initiative called the “Green to Work week”, during which employees were encouraged to consider alternative ways to get to the office, either using public transport, cycling or car sharing.
 Healthy food was promoted in the canteen and employees could win “green” products for participating.
 Similar initiatives are run elsewhere in the Group including recycling campaigns and reduction of usage of consumables.
 Employees and their families from the Costa Rica site took part in a tree planting day in celebration of Earth Day to help support and protect their local environment.